The

 In this section you can read about:

-- Physical geography, including mountains, rivers and lakes, plains, plateaux and the Camargue, at the Rhône Delta.
+- Physical geography, including mountains, gorges, rivers and lakes, plains, plateaux and the Camargue, at the Rhône Delta.

 - Political geography of the area including the five departéments of the Languedoc-Roussillon (Aude, Gard, Hérault, Lozère, and Pyrénées-Orientales).